 Check the Paris Pass savings per component

-Next with the information from above, use your particular Paris itinerary to calculate your cost savings for each of the three Paris Pass passes.
+Next with the information from above, use your particular Paris itinerary (see an example 2 day Paris itinerary here) to calculate your cost savings for each of the three Paris Pass passes.
 This step can take a while as it requires you to sort the attractions you want to visit by whether they are covered by the Paris Museum Pass or Paris Pass.
 You can check the Paris Museum Pass website for the list of museums and monuments covered by that pass and then check this list for the attractions covered by the Paris Attractions Pass.

 Example A: I had determined that I would need 3 days to visit all the attractions on my list.
 I have already determined that the Paris Pass as a whole does not represent any cost savings, so it is time to check the components.
 However, an extra problem in this example is that there is no 3 day Paris Museum Pass, so I would need the 4 Day Paris Museum Pass if I still want to visit all the relevant attractions.

 So my relevant information I need is €62 for a 4 Day Paris Museum Pass and €26.65 for 3 day Travel Card.